xjtang/newfusion/doc/installation.md

 The installation ofthe New Fusion is quite easy.
 However you need to make sure you have the proper environment to run it.

 #### Environment
 The core of the New Fusion program is writen in [MATLAB](http://matlab.com) and works with just MATLAB alone.
+The standalone compiled version of fusion only requires MATLAB Compiler Runtime ([MCR](http://www.mathworks.com/products/compiler/mcr/)) and can be run without MATLAB.
 Part of the BRDF correction process is writen in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and uses [gdal](https://http://gdal.org/).
-And [hdf](https://hdfeos.org/) support is needed if output of predicted MODIS swath in HDF format is needed.
-Also some stand-along tools are writen in [R](https://r-project.org/).
+Also [hdf](https://hdfeos.org/) support is needed if output of predicted MODIS swath in HDF format is needed.
+Some standalone tools are writen in [R](https://r-project.org/).
 90% of the functions, especially the core functions, of the New Fusion model can be performed in MATLAB.
 Most users should have no problem using the New Fusion just in MATLAB.
+You will need [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) shell to submit multiple jobs to run fusion in parallel.

 #### Install Fusion
 There are several ways to install the New Fusion: